hkurokawa/code-review-as-journey/presentation.md

 ^
 Next topic is more troublesome.
-1,2.Only showing data is not everything.
+1,2.
+Only showing data is not everything.
 We should handle various errors or empty state.
 Check how it works, when the response from API was unexpected.
-2-2.To check handling errors,
+2-1.
+To check handling errors, we may need to add some changes
-we may need to add some changes or use some settings of emulator to debug like Airplane mode.
+2-2. or use some settings of emulator to debug like Airplane mode.
-Even if the data is displaied normally, we should check if those handling works.
+Even if the data is displayed normally, we should check if those handling works.

 [.build-lists: true]